KeplerGO/pyke/README.rst

   from within a Python session
 * The PRF photometry tools were refactored into a more flexible interface

-See the following IPython notebook for examples of the new features and changes: ADD NOTEBOOK URL.
+See the following IPython notebook for examples of the new features and changes: http://pyke.keplerscience.org/tutorials/ipython_notebooks/whatsnew31.html.

 Quickstart
 ----------